 Once your lasagna has cooled, wrap it snugly with plastic wrap and foil.
 This will keep air from reaching the lasagna, preventing freezer burn and preserving its flavor and texture.
 To do so, first wrap the entire lasagna, pan included, in plastic wrap.
 Try to get the plastic wrap as close to the lasagna’s surface as you can to block out air.
 Then, cover the top of the wrapped lasagna with a piece of foil to secure it.

 If you’re freezing a baked lasagna, you can also cut it up into individual servings first.
 Transfer the slices of lasagna into freezer-safe food containers or wrap the slices first in plastic wrap and then in foil, and store them in a freezer storage bag.

 Before you put your lasagna in the freezer, label it!
 We like to write the recipe name, best-by date and reheat instructions on bright masking tape and place them on the foil.
 You can write directly on the foil, just make sure you don’t puncture it while writing.

-Note: If you’re using a glass or ceramic dish, place the room temperature lasagna in the refrigerator for a few hours before freezing, until it reaches below 40°.
-Too much of a temperature change too quickly can cause these dishes to break, and refrigeration helps bridge the difference.
+Editor’s Tip: If you’re using a glass or ceramic dish, place the room temperature lasagna in the refrigerator for a few hours before freezing, until it’s below 40°F. Too much of a temperature change too quickly can cause these dishes to break, and refrigeration helps bridge the difference.